Tulare County Animal Services is available by appointment only. Please click here for a pdf version of this update.

 TULARE COUNTY ANIMAL SERVICES

 TCAS is dedicated to service to both the humans and animals of the community.
-In an effort to keep shelter animals, staff, and the community safe during the COVID-19 outbreak, Tulare County Animal Services has modified operations and created a proactive plan to mitigate unnecessary gathering of people and would like to inform the residents of unincorporated Tulare County of the following:
+In an effort to keep shelter animals, staff, and the community safe during the COVID-19 pandemic, Tulare County Animal Services has modified operations and created a proactive plan to mitigate unnecessary gathering of people, and protect both the staff and the public.
+We would like to inform the residents of unincorporated Tulare County of the following:

 COVID-19 and Pets